Get Work in Canada Faster with the Perfect Resume

 • A detailed list of employment duties(include daily tasks and responsibilities)

-Top Tip 1 If you’ve had multiple positions within a company, separate reference letters for each position is most ideal or alternatively, make sure that each position is separated by a period of employment.
+• If you’ve had multiple positions within a company, separate reference letters for each position is most ideal, or make sure that each position is separated by a period of employment.

-Top Tip 3 The list of employment duties is the most important part of your letter as it allows the officer to discern if your NOC code matches the job that you’re applying for.
-Your job title does not have to match, in fact, it gives the impression that your letter is fraudulent if they do and therefore may not be processed.
+• The list of employment duties is the most important part of your letter, as it allows the officer to discern if your NOC code matches the job that you’re applying for.

 • Employment contracts